pyeventsourcing/esdbclient/README.md

 ### Append events

-The client has an `append_events()` method, which can be used to append a batch of new events to a "stream".
+The `append_events()` method can be used to append a batch of new events atomically to a "stream".

 Three arguments are required, `stream_name`, `expected_position`
 and `events`.